AdobeDocs/experience-manager-65.en/help/assets/managing-linked-subassets.md

    ![view the references of Experience Manager Assets in References column in asset details](assets/asset-references.png)

-   *Figure: Asset references in asset details*
+   *Figure: Asset references in asset details.*

 ## Add digital assets as references in [!DNL Adobe InDesign] {#add-aem-assets-as-references-in-adobe-indesign}